YellowMinionPlannet/Notes/OfficialDoc_AzurePipeline.md

 ***NO_CI***
 ```

-- Add following condition to exclude it from PR trigger
+Add following condition to exclude it from PR trigger

 `condition: and(succeeded(), ne(variables['Build.Reason'], 'PullRequest'))`

+- PR trigger will trigger when PR is created, or push is made to that PR

+- Merge will always run even if there are special syntax
+- Changes on the PR will not run if special syntax is included.
+- Draft pull request will not trigger pr trigger

+### Authorization